cagilalsac/ProductsMVC/README.md

 # Project Development Roadmap

-Note: The development of User and Location Management Modules will not be explained.
-You need to develop them as homework while learning from
+Note: The development of Users and Locations Modules will not be explained.
+You need to develop Users Module as homework
-      the Products Module.
+      while learning from the Products Module.
+Locations Module is optional.
-      You also need to develop your own MVC Project including User Management Module for a different domain such as Movies, Books, etc.
+      You also need to develop your own MVC Project including Users Module for a different domain such as Movies, Books, etc.
       Users and optional Locations diagrams with some project example diagrams can be found at:
       https://need4code.com/DotNet?path=.NET%5C00_Files%5CProjects%5CDiagrams.jpg